On the Internal Topological Structure of Plane Regions: Semi-Algebraic Regions

 \section{Semi-Algebraic Regions}

-In this section, following the tradition of spatial database research (see \emph{e.g.} \cite{Benedikt+06,Papadimitriou+99}), we use semi-algebraic sets to represent plane regions.
-We introduce the notion of semi-algebraic regions and show these regions have some nice properties, which enable us to show that concepts such as \emph{simple region with holes} and \emph{composite region} play key roles in representing the internal topological structure.
-The notion of atom set also follows in a natural way.
+In this section, we consider a very important class of plane regions that are finitely representable.

-\begin{definition} A plane set is called \emph{semi-algebraic} if it can be defined by a Boolean combination of polynomial inequalities.
-A plane region is called a \emph{semi-algebraic region} (sar, for short) if it is a semi-algebraic set. \end{definition} For example, $(2\leq 2x^2+3y^2 \leq 3) \wedge (x-y=1)$ is a semi-algebraic set, but $ (0\leq x \leq 2) \wedge (0\leq y\leq \sin x)$ is not.
-Closed disks and polygons are all semi-algebraic regions.
+\begin{definition} A subset of the plane is called \emph{semi-algebraic} if it can be defined by a Boolean combination of polynomial inequalities.
+A plane region is called a \emph{semi-algebraic region} if it is a semi-algebraic set. \end{definition} For example, $(2\leq 2x^2+3y^2 \leq 3) \wedge (x-y=1)$ is a semi-algebraic set, but $ (0\leq x \leq 2) \wedge (0\leq y\leq \sin x)$ is not.
+Closed disks and polygons are all examples of semi-algebraic regions, but any region that has an infinite number of connected components is not a semi-algebraic region.

-Semi-algebraic regions have several nice properties.
-First, each semi-algebraic region is finitely representable.
-Actually, each semi-algebraic set of $\mathbb{R}^2$ has a finite number of connected components, each of which is semi-algebraic (see e.g. \cite[Theorem 5.22]{Basu06}).
-Second, semi-algebraic sets are closed under intersection, union, and complement.
-Moreover, the (topological) closure and interior of a semi-algebraic set are all semi-algebraic sets (see e.g. \cite{Basu06}).
-Third, any satisfiable set of topological constraints has a solution by interpreting spatial variables as bounded semi-algebraic regions \cite[Theorem 6]{KontchakovPZ10}, where a topological constraint is either a binary RCC8 constraint or a unary connectedness constraint.
+Most sets in the plane that arise in practice can be closely approximated by semi-algebraic sets \cite{Basu06}, and semi-algebraic sets have been widely adopted in spatial database research (see \emph{e.g.} \cite{Benedikt+06,Papadimitriou+99}) and computational geometry (see \emph{e.g.} \cite{Basu06}).
+Recently, it was proved \citep[Theorem 6]{KontchakovPZ10} that any satisfiable set of topological constraints has a solution using bounded semi-algebraic regions, where a topological constraint is either a binary RCC8 constraint or a unary connectedness constraint.

-The following proposition characterizes simple regions with holes and composite regions in terms of connectedness.

-\begin{proposition} Suppose $A$ is a bounded semi-algebraic region.
-Then $A$ is a simple region with holes (composite region, resp.) if it has a connected interior (exterior, resp.). \end{proposition} \begin{proof} Suppose $A$ has a connected interior.
-We sketch a proof for that $A$ is a simple region with holes.
-Write $a_1,a_2,\cdots,a_k$ for the hole components of $A$, and write $a_0$ for the generalized region of $A$.
-We need to prove $a_0,a_1,\cdots,a_k$ are all simple regions.
-Suppose the boundary of $a_0$ is not a closed Jordan curve.
-Then the interior of $a_0$, hence that of $A$, has more than two connected components.
-This is a contradiction.
-Therefore, the boundary of $a_0$ is a closed Jordan curve.
-Similarly, the boundary of each hole component $a_i$ is a closed Jordan curve.
-This is because, otherwise, it will contradict the assumption that $a_i$ has a connected interior.
-As a result, we know $a_0,a_1,\cdots,a_k$ are all simple regions.
-Then it is routine to show that $A$ is a simple region with holes and $A=(a_0;a_1,\cdots,a_k)$.

-Suppose $A$ has a connected exterior and $a_1,a_2,\cdots,a_k$ are its positive components.
-We need to prove these are all simple regions.
-The argument follows a similar pattern and is omitted here.
-In this way, we get the conclusion that $A$ is a composite region. \end{proof}